vortex73/vortex73.github.io/content/clangAST.md

 [Front] -> [Middle] -> [Back]
 ```

-# Why is it special
+# Why is it special?
 Clang’s AST isn't just another structure for holding the pieces of code.
 It’s a masterfully crafted system that optimizes for clarity and efficiency, providing several key advantages:

 - **Precision in Source Locations**: Imagine being able to pinpoint the exact location of every variable, function, and statement in a program with absolute precision.
 Clang’s AST does just that, maintaining an exact map of each source code element’s position.
 This is like having a map that not only tells you where each landmark is but also provides detailed street names.